The “wc” Command in Linux [15 Practical Examples]

 Note: The options in Linux CLI(Command Line Interface) are all case-sensitive.
 Be careful in using them.

-Now I am going to show you some practical examples of the wc command in Linux.
+Now I am going to show you 15 hands-on examples of the wc command in Linux.
 Throughout these examples, I will use two files named city and country.
 You can download them from below and check your results with me.

 It is the most basic use of the wc command.
-You need to provide a file name as an argument.
+By default, it shows a four-columnar output (number of lines, words, characters, and file name respectively).
+All you need is to provide a file name as an argument.
 In my case, it is city.
 Just follow the steps below to do the same:

 wc city